Receive NMEA 2000 data with iNavX

 NMEA 2000 standard scheme

 Connect the NGW-1 (ISO) to backbone NMEA 2000.
-Then bind to iNavX Miniplex-2wi (see ²).
+Then link iNavX to the Miniplex-2Wi (see ²).

 NGW1 - Miniplex-2Wi

-• Blue wire from NGW-1 to NMEA In- You WLN10
+• Blue wire from NGW-1 to NMEA In- you WLN10

 Connect the NGW-1 (ISO) to backbone NMEA 2000.
-Link follows in iNavX WLN10 (see ³)
+Then link iNavX to the WLN10 (see ³)

 NGW1 - WLN10

-(¹) N2K : U.S. abbreviation NMEA 2000 (N 2 kilos).
+(¹) N2K : US abbreviation of NMEA 2000 (N 2 kilos).

 (²) Miniplex-2Wi, the new WiFi multiplexer for iPad and iPhone

-(³) See’iNavX Help
+(³) See iNavX Help

-3 Replies to “Receive NMEA Data 2000 data with iNavX”
+3 Replies to “Receive NMEA data 2000 data with iNavX”

 1. Hello Richard

-Regarding the "complexity of the installation" there are three wires to connect (!) on ST2000
+Regarding the “complexity of installation” there are three wires to connect (!) on the ST2000

-Have no fear , start blogging !
+Have no fear , get started !

 http://lady-jane.fr/Lady-jane/Le_Blog/Entrees/2011/1/27_WiFi_a_bord.html

-2. Hello,
+2. Bonjour,

-Thank you for your opinion and your advice.
+Thank you for your opinion and advice..

-National R
+R Millet

 Comments are closed.